nktuyen/pyWebLinksScraper/README.md

 # pyWebLinksScraper
-Scap web links from specified url
+Scap web links from specified web page

 # HOW TO
 python3 wlsc.py [OPTIONS] URL